elixir-europe/rdmkit/pages/rdm_cycle/preserving.md

   * Use standard, open source, file formats instead of proprietary ones.
 * If you need to preserve non-digital data (e.g. paper), consider whether digitalising the data is feasible or consult with data management support services in your institution.
 * If you need to preserve materials, such as micro-organisms, biomaterials or biomolecules, consult with data management support services in your institution to find appropriate centers or biobanks.

-## Problems to be addressed at this stage

-{% include pagelist.html tag="preserve" %}

-## Where can training materials and events about data preserving be found?

-{% include tess.html search="Data Preserving" %}